What is a trustline?

 This would depend on the currency network you had created the trustline in.
 All currency networks that the Trustlines Foundation would initially deploy are set up in a way that no other entity can close, block or delete a user.
 Signing any transaction requires access to your private key, which nobody should have access to beside you.
 Please be sure that any application you use to interact with the Trustlines Blockchain does not give access to your private key to any third party.

 Yes.
 To leave you need to close (see close) all your trustlines.

 What is the Trustlines Network?

-The Trustlines Network ecosystem (short: Trustlines Network) describes the ecosystem of individuals, projects, and entities aligned on the idea of mapping trust-based relationships on to trustless infrastructure.
-Sometimes this is also simply referred to as the Trustlines Network.
+The Trustlines Network is an ecosystem of individuals, projects, and entities aligned on the idea of mapping trust-based relationships on to trustless infrastructure.
 No single entity owns, is or can be in charge of this construct.

 What problem are you solving?

 The Trustlines Foundation is promoting financial and economic inclusion of all people through decentralized peer-to-peer network protocols that serve common accounting.